kristianmandrup/cancan-permits/README.markdown

 Note: In the code above, the built in <code>#localhost_manager?</code> method is used.

+_Please provide suggestions and feedback on how to improve this :)_

 ## Generators

 The gem comes with the following generators